 6:00 arriving at the port, there was no boat…maybe we were late?

 6:05 border control officer said the boat leaves at 6:30.
 Which boat?
-We don’t see any.
-We wait are waiting.
+We didn’t see any.
+So we waited.

 7:15 the WhatsApp call didn’t work so Michal sent a message.
 I bought some fruit from the street vendor to freshen up the hot day.